 English Language Requirements

-IELTS with at least 6.5 overall with a minimum of 6.5 in writing and 5.5 in all other subskills or equivalent.
+IELTS with at least 6.5 overall with 5.5 in all subskills, or equivalent.

 There is no set application deadline but we allocate places on a first-come, first-served basis, so we recommend that you apply as early as possible.

 Find out more about English language requirements.

 Applicants who require a Student visa to study in the UK must present an acceptable English language qualification in order to meet UKVI (UK Visas and Immigration) requirements.

 You are not required to complete a DBS (Disclosure Barring Service) check or provide a Certificate of Good Conduct to study this course.